DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 (see :ref:`prepare_aws-ref`), the user can run the basic ``helloWorld.py`` script (:ref:`quickstart`) on a VM in AWS just by modifying the run command.

-Note that when running in AWS, users can either run the workflow on a single instance or run it on a i cluster (which is running across multiple containers on multliple AWS instances).
+Note that when running in AWS, users can either run the workflow on a single instance or run it on a cluster (which is running across multiple containers on multiple AWS instances).
 For more information on running Toil workflows on a cluster, see :ref:`runningAWS`.